 The intent of a query

 Features and patterns that might indicate the intent of a query may be identified for each line on a page.

 Some examples of features used to identify the intent of a query:

 - Whether the query includes one or more names (organizational or product) – which may indicate that the query is navigational rather than informational.
 If the query contains the name of a business or product, it might be more navigational in nature.

 - Click characteristics associated with a query – which may indicate how often someone might click on a page corresponding to the name provided in the query when the query is submitted, and/or;

 - The number of words in the query.

-These are only some of the features that might be used, and it’s quite possible that a search engine might look for more than the examples that were included in the patent filing.
-I wrote a previous post in July about another Yahoo patent filing which includes some other features that a search engine might use to determine the quality of a snippet, which shares an inventor with this patent filing.
+These are only some of the features that might be used, and a search engine might look for more than the examples included in the patent filing.
+In July, I wrote a previous post about another Yahoo patent filing, which includes some other features that a search engine might use to determine the quality of a snippet, which shares an inventor with this patent filing.
 The post is at: Search Engines Evaluating Snippets in SERPS.